jatinchauhan26/jatinchauhan26/README.md

 ### 🌟 ABOUT ME
 - 👨‍💻 Knowledgeable in **Python**, **SQL**, and **Java**
 - 📊 Currently learning **Data Science** and **Machine Learning** to expand my expertise
-- 📚 Passionate about turning data into insights and solving complex problems
+- 📚 Passionate about turning data into insights and solving complex problems.
-- 🎯 Always eager to  build scalable, efficient, and clean data pipelines
+- 🎯 Always eager to  build scalable, efficient, and clean data pipelines.

 ---